10 Sequencing platforms

 - Reads are long.
 Typically 10-20kb.

-- Reads are accurate, though not quite as good as Illumina at around Q30.
+- Reads are accurate, though not quite as good as Illumina at around Q30 (error rate ~ 0.001).

 - Reads are NOT paired.

 - Single molecules are sequenced (sort of!).
-For HiFi, reads are the consensus of many copies of a single molecule (you will learn more details in ISG5301).
+For HiFi, reads are the consensus of many reads derived from a single double-stranded molecule (you will learn more details in ISG5301).

 - Throughput is moderately high, with around 90Gb of data per flow cell on the Revio instrument.